 Approximate timing for corn earworm infestations in Missouri

-Corn is the preferred host of the corn earworm; annual corn yield losses range from 5-7 percent for field corn and 10-15 percent for corn canned for human consumption.
+Corn is the preferred host of the corn earworm.
 First-generation larvae may feed within the tightly rolled leaves of whorl-stage corn.
 This damage causes numerous ragged holes to appear after the leaves unfurl.
 The larvae also deposit wet, tan to brown waste droppings (or frass) between the whorl and the base of the leaves.
 The feeding damage and frass are similar to that of the fall armyworm, Spodoptera frugiperda (Smith).
 Damage from second-generation larvae is more economically important because the larvae feed on corn kernels around the tip of the ear (Figure 2); whereas, both the European corn borer, Ostrinia nubilalis (Hübner), and fall armyworm feed along the sides of the ear below the tip.
 Both the ear damage and larval frass also permit secondary disease pathogens to infect corn kernels and further reduce grain quality and yield.
 One of these pathogens, Aspergillus flavus Link, produces alfatoxin that is poisonous to both humans and livestock.
 Third-generation corn earworms may attack late-planted corn, but these larvae are usually found on other host plants.

 Corn earworm larva and corn ear damage.
 (Lee Jenkins Slide Collection)

-Since 1990, Missouri cotton growers have annually lost more than 11,000 bales (approximately 5 million pounds) of cotton to the cotton bollworm (same as corn earworm) and tobacco budworm complex.
-The cotton bollworm primarily attacks the terminals, squares, blooms and bolls of cotton.
+The corn earworm, also known as the cotton bollworm, primarily attacks the terminals, squares, blooms and bolls of cotton.
 A female moth typically deposits her eggs on young terminals, square bracts and flowers (inside or outside).
 Initially, the small larvae tunnel into young terminal growth and squares.
 Terminal damage by small larvae can lead to excessive branching by the plant.
 Later, the larger larvae tunnel into squares and feed on the developing floral structures.
 These squares eventually turn yellow and fall to the ground.
 Larvae also can damage bolls and consume the entire contents of the boll (Figure 3).
 This damage is generally accompanied by semisolid, moist frass deposited by the larvae around the irregular-shaped entrance hole.
 Frequently, secondary pathogens infect damaged bolls and cause additional boll rot.
 During times of limited fruit supply and high larval populations, bollworm larvae may feed on older leaves.
 Overall, a single larva also may consume six to seven squares and two to three bolls before completing its growth.

 Cotton bollworm larva and boll damage